 Healthy whole wheat vegetable quiche

-Makes four to five 5-inch mini quiches or 1 big quiche
+Makes four to five 5-inch mini quiches (in small tart pans) or one 9.5-inch quiche (in glass pie pan)

 Whole wheat crust